 During the summer months when Mary isn't knee deep in her garden or rose beds you'll find her scoping out the local and regional art fairs looking for artists for future exhibitions.
 As an exhibited fiber artist, she is able to bring a real-world perspective to both sides of the business of marketing fine art.

 Mary has taught classes at The Cleveland Institute of Art, Artists Archives of the Western Reserve, Brecksville Center for the Arts, Lakeland Community College, Notre Dame College, Ursuline College and The Valley Art Center.

-The Gallery at Lakeland boats over 2,400 square feet of floor space and over 3,200 square feet of wall space in atrium, hallway and internal gallery areas.
+The Gallery at Lakeland boasts over 2,400 square feet of floor space and over 3,200 square feet of wall space in atrium, hallway and internal gallery areas.
 We are continuously seeking out ideas for future exhibitions.
-To submit a proposal for a group (minimum of 6 artists), email the Gallery Coordinator your artist statement, description of the proposed exhibition, CV and at least 7-10 digital images from each artist.
+To submit a proposal for a group (minimum of 10 artists), email the Gallery Coordinator your curator's statement, description of the proposed exhibition, and your CV.
+Include with the CV 5-7 digital images from each artist.